Benefits and How to Paint Vinyl Siding

 1) Inspect for any damage

 Before you begin, evaluate the condition of your siding and check for any visible evidence of damage.
 Cracks, perforations, and warping are all things to keep an eye out for.
-Minor damage can usually be rectified before painting, but if you’re unsure, you may always get an expert to inspect it before proceeding.
+Minor damage can usually be rectified before painting, but if unsure, you may always get an expert to inspect it before proceeding.

 2) Choose the right paint